 Individuals seeking credentialing and employment as a Peer/Recovery Support Specialist must pass a competency exam with a minimum score of 80% upon completion of required training.
 Each Peer Support Employment Training Program has the authority to develop a unique competency exam.
-However, all exams must include at least one question related to each of the curriculum core elements listed in Subsection H of Peer Support Employment Training Curriculum Standards.
-If an individual does not pass the competency exam, the Peer Support Employment Training Program may require that the peer repeat or complete additional training prior to taking the competency exam again.
+However, all exams must include at least one question related to each of the curriculum core elements listed in Subsection H of Peer Support Employment Training Program may require that the competency exam, the Peer Support Employment Training Program may require that the peer repeat or complete additional training prior to taking the competency exam again.
 For individuals certified in another state, credentials must be sent to AHCCCS/DCAIR OIFA, via email at oifa@azahcccs.gov.
 The individual must demonstrate their state's credentialing standards meet those of CMS's requirements prior to recognition of their credential.